DemoXinMC/MidnightAlphaDevNotes/Dates/October 1.md

         - _Developers’ notes: Unstable Affliction and Seed of Corruption are returning as Affliction’s main Soul Shard spenders.
 Malefic Rapture solved a lot of issues that plagued Affliction towards the end of Battle for Azeroth, however, placed a lot of emphasis on rotational setup and increased its overall complexity.
 Malefic Rapture constantly poses the question “when should I spend my Soul Shards?” and it’s difficult to answer given how many factors impacted its throughput.
 Additionally, each new damage-over-time (DoT) effect added to Affliction’s arsenal subsequently diluted the throughput of Malefic Rapture which makes it feel less impactful in settings with multiple targets.
 While we could have easily reduced the number of effects impacting Malefic Rapture, we wanted the answer to the question of Soul Shard spending to be “now” most of the time, outside of pooling for Darkglare._
             _Overall, we want less conditionals to affect Affliction’s throughput to reduce setup time, increase consistency, and add clarity to when a spell should be cast.
 For example, Shadow Embrace has been removed, and the damage increase Unstable Affliction provided prior to Shadowlands via its Contagion talent has been omitted.
 Both effects further dilute the throughput of Affliction and intrude on the identity of Haunt which is to signify a priority target._
             _Now, to address the elephant in the room: Vile Taint.
 While many specializations have tools to solve DoT application, DoTs do not define their moment-to-moment gameplay and shouldn’t as that is the realm of Affliction.
 Agony would lose a lot of texture, and throughput, if its application played out in a similar way to Corruption.
 In addition, there is less emphasis on having every target afflicted with Agony with the removal of Malefic Rapture as your spender’s throughput is no longer dependent on having Agony active.
 Since Vile Taint cannot maintain Agony on its own, we’ve removed it and replaced it with Shared Agony – an effect similar to Balance Druid’s Twin Moons.
 This gives us a controlled, tunable method of scaling Agony application in multi-target situations that maintains the core, DoT-centric gameplay of Affliction._
-            _Lastly, we are introducing a new 1 minute cooldown: Dark Harvest.
+            _Lastly, we are changing the cooldowns of Affliction to better suit these gameplay changes.
+First, we are extending the cooldown of Summon Darkglare to 2 minutes (was 1 minute) to reduce the frequency in which players will want to pool Soul Shards to maximize Unstable Affliction with Darkglare.
+Secondly, we are introducing a new 1 minute cooldown: Dark Harvest.
 This is an experimental channeled spell that mirrors Malefic Rapture in some ways but instead of scaling per DoT it only needs a single DoT to maximize its throughput.
 Let us know what you think about this new cooldown and the other changes to Afflictions as we’re excited to hear your thoughts!_
         - Apex Talents: Shadow of Nathreza
             - Haunt now deals Shadow damage to its host and 3 enemies within 10 yards that are suffering from your Corruption over its duration.
             - Increases the initial damage of Haunt by 50%/100% and Haunt increases damage dealt to its host by an additional 2%/4%.